Saint-Paul River: Location

 The river rises on the height of land between the Atlantic and Saint Lawrence.

 The main channel is about 246 km, of which about 146 km is in Labrador.

 The river has a Strahler number of 7.

 It flows in a southerly direction, and empties into Esquimaux Bay in the Vieux Fort archipelago, about 35 km west of the municipality of Blanc-Sablon.

 The last fifteen kilometers of its course define the boundary between the cantons of Chevalier and Bonne-Esperance.

 The mouth of the river is in the municipality of Bonne-Espérance in Le Golfe-du-Saint-Laurent Regional County Municipality.

 The village of Rivière-Saint-Paul is located on the west side of its mouth.

 Name

-The Inuit who once lived at the river mouth called the river the Quitzezaqui River", meaning "Great River".
+The Inuit who once lived at the river mouth called the river the Quitzezaqui River, meaning "Great River".

 The Naskapi call it Aisimeu Shipu, meaning "Eskimo River", while the Innu use Aiahtshimeu Hipu, also meaning "Eskimo River".

 Louis Jolliet arrived at the river on 7 July 1694, and called it Rivière des Esquimaux.

 It was also called Grande Rivière.

-In March 1706 Jean-Amador Godefroy de Saint-Paul (1649-1730) was granted a trading concession at the river mouth, which was renamed the Rivière Saint-Paul.
+In March 1706 Jean-Amador Godefroy de Saint-Paul (1649-1730) was granted a trading concession at the river mouth.
+This post and a village that grew around it came to be called Village Saint-Paul.
+The community name Rivière-Saint-Paul was adapted officially in 1956.